tkiraly/regional/regional.md

 |---|---|---|---|---|---|
 |LoRa|125|779.5<br/>779.7<br/>779.9<br/>780.5<br/>780.7<br/>780.9<br/>|DR0 to DR5 / 0.3-5 kbps|6|<0.1%|

-**Table 16: CN780 JoinReq Channel List**
+**Table 19: CN780 JoinReq Channel List**

 #### 2.3.3 CN779-787 Data Rate and End-device Output Power encoding

 There is no dwell time limitation for the CN779-787 PHY layer.
-The ***TxParamSetupReq*** MAC command does not have to be implemented by CN779-787 devices.
+The ***TxParamSetupReq*** MAC command is not implemented by CN779-787 devices.

-The following encoding is used for Data Rate (DR) and End-device Output Power (TXPower)  in the CN780 band:
+The following encoding is used for Data Rate (DR) and End-device EIRP (TXPower)  in the CN780 band:

 |**DataRate**|**Configuration**|**Indicative physical bit rate [bit/s]**|
 |---|---|---|